Home > GPU > GPU Buyer's Guide

 When selecting a GPU to match the Ryzen 7 5800X, we took into account the key needs of our users.
 First and foremost, we considered the price, as setting a budget helps limit the options and focuses the search on GPUs that offer the best value.
 This way, we can determine whether a GPU is suitable for gaming or not.
 To make our selection, we thoroughly evaluated multiple options and compared their specifications, such as clock speed, core count, memory size, power consumption, and cooling solution.

 We’ve also relied on our own expertise, with a comprehensive understanding of the relative performance of each GPU.
-This has allowed us to make an informed decision on which GPU is the best match for the Ryzen 7 5800X.
+This has allowed us to make an informed decision on which GPU would pair well with this CPU.
 We carefully weighed the features and performance of each GPU to ensure that our selection meets the needs of our users and provides the best value.
-Whether you’re a gamer or a content creator, we have taken the time to find the GPUs that will deliver the best performance and value for your Ryzen 7 5800X setup.
+We also conduct in-house testing on these GPUs to accurately gauge their real-world performance.
+If you’re interested in learning about our process in more detail, head over to the PC Guide Testing Lab.

 Best GPU for Ryzen 7 5800X